tdongsi/tdongsi.github.io/source/_posts/Vertica/2015-12-18-vertica-tip-find-empty-tables-in-a-schema.markdown

 where table_schema = 'some_schema'
 ```

-Another useful system table in `v_catalog` shema is `USER_FUNCTIONS` which lists all user-defined functions and their function signatures in the database.
+Another useful system table in `v_catalog` schema is `USER_FUNCTIONS` which lists all user-defined functions and their function signatures in the database.

 ### Find all the empty (truncated) tables